 The Dallas Cowboys hired Ben Bloom during the 2011 offseason to serve as the club’s defensive quality control coach and assist linebackers coach Matt Eberflus - whom Bloom worked with on the Cleveland Browns coaching staff in 2010.
-He moved to the defensive line in 2014 and in 2015, working with Dallas’ defensive ends.
-For 2016 Bloom is the club’s assistant coach/special projects where he will advise the head coach on game plan matchups and schemes, personnel group strategies, film and statistical analysis, game management and situational football strategy.
-On the field, Bloom will assist with special teams units.
+Bloom moved to the defensive line in 2014 and in 2015, working with Dallas’ defensive ends.
+In 2016 Bloom assumed the role as the club’s assistant coach/special projects where he advises the head coach on game plan matchups and schemes, personnel group strategies, lm and statistical analysis, game management and situation- al football strategy.
+On the field, Bloom will continue to assist with special teams units.

-Bloom continued to work closely with Eberflus and the linebackers in 2012.
-Both DeMarcus Ware and Spencer earned Pro Bowl berths as they each reached double-digit sacks, 11.5 and 11.0, respectively.
-Spencer also led the team in tackles with a career-best 106.
+Bloom continued to work closely with Eber us and the linebackers in 2012 as both DeMarcus Ware and Spencer earned Pro Bowl berths, each reaching double-digit sacks, 11.5 and 11.0, respectively.

-In his first season with the Cowboys, Bloom aided with the breakdown of opposing offensive film while also helping put together the team’s weekly defensive playbook.
-In his role assisting Eberflus with the linebackers, Bloom worked with outside linebackers Ware and Spencer who accounted for 25.5 of the club’s 42.0 sacks - Ware, 19.5 (second in the NFL) and Spencer, 6.0.
+In his first season with the Cowboys, Bloom aided with the breakdown of opposing offensive lm while also helping put together the team’s weekly defensive playbook.
+In his role assisting Eber us with the linebackers, Bloom worked with outside linebackers Ware and Spencer who accounted for 25.5 of the club’s 42.0 sacks - Ware, 19.5 (second in the NFL) and Spencer, 6.0.
 Another one of Bloom’s linebackers, Lee, led the squad with 131 tackles as the second-year pro started 15 of the 16 games at middle linebacker.
-Spencer finished fourth on the tackle chart (74) and Ware sixth (67).

 Prior to joining the Browns, Bloom served as an assistant defensive line coach at Harvard University during the 2008 season.
 He earned his master’s degree in education from Tufts University, while serving as a graduate assistant and the defensive line coach there from 2005-07.
 Bloom also earned a bachelor’s in history from Tufts where he was a three-year letter winner on the football team.
 A native of Wellesley, Mass., Bloom and his wife, Eliot, live in Dallas with their daughter, Georgia.